 Between 2018 and 2028, the career is expected to grow -4% and produce -13,000 job opportunities across the U.S.

 There are certain skills that many claims managers have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed analytical skills, math skills and communication skills.
+We discovered that a lot of resumes listed analytical skills, communication skills and detail oriented.

 Choosing the right major is always an important step when researching how to become a claims manager.
-When we researched the most common majors for a claims manager, we found that they most commonly earn bachelor's degree degrees or master's degree degrees.
-Other degrees that we often see on claims manager resumes include associate degree degrees or high school diploma degrees.
+When we researched the most common majors for a claims manager, we found that they most commonly earn bachelor's degree degrees or associate degree degrees.
+Other degrees that we often see on claims manager resumes include master's degree degrees or high school diploma degrees.